Leonardo Loredan: War with the Ottomans

-At the time of his accession to the dogeship, Venice was engaged in the Second Ottoman–Venetian War, which had started in 1499.
-Loredan had lost his cousin Andrea Loredan, a naval officer, in the disastrous Battle of Zonchio, and the war had proceeded badly on land too, with the Venetians losing considerable territory.
-This included the strategic city of Modon, which was the site of a bloody battle involving hand-to-hand combat, followed by the beheading of hundreds of Venetians after the Turkish victory.
+At the time of his accession to the dogeship, Venice was engaged in the Second Ottoman–Venetian War (1499–1503).
+During the conflict, Loredan had lost his cousin Andrea Loredan, a naval officer, in the disastrous Battle of Zonchio (1499), and the war had proceeded badly on land too, with the Venetians losing considerable territory.
+This included the strategic city of Modon (1500), which was the site of a bloody battle involving hand-to-hand combat, followed by the beheading of hundreds of Venetians after the Turkish victory.
+Shortly before Loredan's accession, the Ottomans took Durazzo, the capital of Venetian Albania on 17 August 1501, and also plundered Venetian Dalmatia.

 The war took a heavy toll on the Venetian economy and in 1502–1503 Loredan agreed a peace treaty with the Turks.
 He was helped in the negotiations by Andrea Gritti, a Venetian who had been conducting trade in Constantinople and would later become doge of Venice himself.
 Venice paid a high price for this treaty including loss of land and a requirement to pay an annual tribute to the Turks.